crossplane/docs/content/knowledge-base/guides/write-a-composition-function-in-go.md

 ## Initialize the function from a template

 Use the `crossplane beta xpkg init` command to initialize a new function.
-When you run this command the CLI initializes your function using [this GitHub repository](https://github.com/crossplane/function-template-go) as a template.
+When you run this command it initializes your function using [this GitHub repository](https://github.com/crossplane/function-template-go) as a template.